dunglas/mercure/README.md

 Basically, in most cases Mercure can be used as a modern, easier to use replacement for WebSocket, but it is a higher level protocol.

-### What's the Difference Between Mercure and WebSub
+### What's the Difference Between Mercure and WebSub?

 [WebSub](https://www.w3.org/TR/websub/) is a server-to-server protocol while Mercure is mainly a server-to-client protocol (that can also be used for server-to-server communication, but it's not is main interest).